-During the transition and while operating in this state, organizations grow the skills and expertise for using Azure AD for IAM solutions.
-Because user accounts and device attachments are relatively easy and a common part of day-to-day IT operations, this is the approach that most organizations have used.
+During the transition and while operating in this state, organizations grow the skills and expertise for using Microsoft Entra ID for IAM solutions.
+Because user accounts and device attachments are relatively easy and a common part of day-to-day IT operations, most organizations have used this approach.

 In this state:

-Non-Microsoft platforms based on software as a service (SaaS) start being integrated with Azure AD.
+Non-Microsoft platforms based on software as a service (SaaS) start being integrated with Microsoft Entra ID.
 Examples are Salesforce and ServiceNow.

-Legacy apps are authenticating to Azure AD via Application Proxy or partner solutions that offer secure hybrid access.
+Legacy apps are authenticating to Microsoft Entra ID via Application Proxy or partner solutions that offer secure hybrid access.

 Self-service password reset (SSPR) and password protection for users are enabled.

-Some legacy apps are authenticated in the cloud through Azure AD DS and Application Proxy.
+Some legacy apps are authenticated in the cloud through Microsoft Entra Domain Services and Application Proxy.

 State 3: Cloud first

-In the cloud-first state, the teams across the organization build a track record of success and start planning to move more challenging workloads to Azure AD.
+In the cloud-first state, the teams across the organization build a track record of success and start planning to move more challenging workloads to Microsoft Entra ID.
 Organizations typically spend the most time in this state of transformation.
 As complexity, the number of workloads, and the use of Active Directory grow over time, an organization needs to increase its effort and its number of initiatives to shift to the cloud.

 In this state:

-- New Windows clients are joined to Azure AD and are managed through Intune.
+- New Windows clients are joined to Microsoft Entra ID and are managed through Intune.

 - ECMA connectors are used to provision users and groups for on-premises apps.

-- All apps that previously used an AD DS-integrated federated identity provider, such as AD FS, are updated to use Azure AD for authentication.
-If you were using password-based authentication through that identity provider for Azure AD, it's migrated to password hash synchronization.
+- All apps that previously used an AD DS-integrated federated identity provider, such as AD FS, are updated to use Microsoft Entra ID for authentication.
+If you used password-based authentication through that identity provider for Microsoft Entra ID, it's migrated to password hash synchronization.

-- Plans to shift file and print services to Azure AD are being developed.
+- Plans to shift file and print services to Microsoft Entra ID are being developed.

-- Azure AD provides a business-to-business (B2B) collaboration capability.
+- Microsoft Entra ID provides a business-to-business (B2B) collaboration capability.

-- New groups are created and managed in Azure AD.
+- New groups are created and managed in Microsoft Entra ID.

 State 4: Active Directory minimized